DSilva27/UdeAnalytics/README.md

 ### References
 - Shaham.
 (2018, December 12).
 Generating A Twitter Ego-Network & Detecting Communities.
 Retrieved from https://towardsdatascience.com/generating-twitter-ego-networks-detecting-ego-communities-93897883d255

 - Moujahid, A. (2014, July 21).
-Generating A Twitter Ego-Network & Detecting Communities.
+An Introduction to Text Mining using Twitter Streaming API and Python.
 Retrieved from http://adilmoujahid.com/posts/2014/07/twitter-analytics/

 - Blondel, Vincent D et al. “Fast Unfolding of Communities in Large Networks.”
 Journal of Statistical Mechanics: Theory and    Experiment 2008.10 (2008): P10008.
 Crossref.
 Web.